mrbone/webpack-bootstrap/README.md

 Webpack-bootstrap support `build` and `dev` task right now.
 Set a script in `package.json` to easily invoke tasks.

+When you run the tasks below first time, you will been asked for which liberary you wanna compile, and then save this in `.wbootrc` in your package root folder.

 ```json
 "scripts": {
   "wboot": "wboot"